-Now we’re getting involved in a frightening memory that I had as a child.
-This was when I first realized that something bad could happen at any moment.
-Therefore, it’s best to make every moment count!
+Now we’re getting involved in a frightening moment that I had as a child.
+This was when I first realized that something bad could happen at any time and that no one around you would save you.

 Dog With Horns